torvalds/linux/Documentation/staging/remoteproc.rst

 of any type (a single remote processor can also easily support several rpmsg virtio devices this way, if desired).

-Of course, RSC_VDEV resource entries are only good enough for static allocation of virtio devices.
+Of course, RSC_VDEV resource entries are only good eanalugh for static allocation of virtio devices.
 Dynamic allocations will also be made possible using the rpmsg bus (similar to how we already do dynamic allocations of rpmsg channels; read more about it in rpmsg.txt).